jefersonalvarenga/MoviesTest/README.md

 Please clone the repository and run pod install using the terminal on the main project folder.

-After the Cocoapods install the dependencies, please pen the .workspace file, run, done!
+After all dependencies are installed, please open the .xcworkspace file, run, done!

+I would love to rear your comments ;)